Self-proclaimed Simple Man, Bill O'Reilly is with us right now.

 Well, it depends.

-You know, it depends on how much th They're giving because if it if it's these small donors that they go on Facebook and get and you know Act Blue doesn't require them to put in the CDV on the credit card, so we have no idea if that bank account to that card is linked overseas.
+You know, it depends on how much they're giving because if it's these small donors that they go on Facebook and get, and, you know, Act Blue doesn't require them to put in the CBD on the credit card.

 We have no idea where the money's coming from.

-They they refuse to do that piece.
+They refuse to do that piece.

-We actually tried to get that fixed uh during one of these long votes that we had in the Senate, and of course the Democrats opposed it.
+We actually tried to get that fixed during one of these long votes that we had in the Senate.

-But the bottom line is it's not just in Florida.
+But the bottom line is, it's not just in Florida.

-I mean, in every Senate race in the country, we're being outraged, in some cases three to one and outspent as well.
+I mean, in every Senate race in the country, we're being outraged, in some cases, three to one and outspent as well.

 But I've always viewed it as this.

-You know we already we we don't play any home games.
+We don't play any home games.

-We play away games every week, okay?
+We play away games every week.

-I don't know how we win any elections, and yet I think we're going to win a majority in the House and Senate because what that none of that stands a chance when it runs into the common sense of every American who see the lunacy of this administration, the damage they're doing to our country, and want us to do something about it.
+And yet, I think we're going to win a majority in the House and Senate because none of that stands a chance when it runs into the common sense of everyday American who see the lunacy of this administration, the damage they're doing to our country, and want us to do something about it.

-We have to go, people have to come out and they have to vote.
+People have to come out and they have to vote.

 I'll use a football analogy.